Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Introduction

 \section{Introduction}

-Text-based speech editing enables the seamless modification of spoken content—inserting, deleting, or substituting words—by simply altering the transcript, eliminating the need for costly re-recording sessions~\cite{jin2017voco, tan2021editspeech, wang2022campnet,wang2022context, wang2024emotion}.
-This technology is invaluable for applications ranging from podcast correction and audiobook revision to post-production dialogue modification~\cite{peng2024voicecraft, kim2025instance}.
+Text-based speech editing modifies spoken content by editing transcripts, enabling word insertion, deletion, or substitution without costly re-recording~\cite{jin2017voco, tan2021editspeech, wang2022campnet,wang2022context, wang2024emotion}.
+The capability is critical for applications such as podcast correction, audiobook revision, and post-production dialogue editing~\cite{peng2024voicecraft, kim2025instance}.